 Am I Ready for a Plug-In Hybrid?

 Though it's a 7-year-old design, the second-generation Audi Q5 remains competitive in its segment.
-It doesn't have a fancy, giant touchscreen like many of its newer rivals, but it remains nearly as technologically advanced as other compact SUVs.
+It doesn't have a fancy giant touchscreen like many of its newer rivals, but it remains nearly as technologically advanced as other compact SUVs.
 The comfortable interior exudes quality, and the Q5 is roomier inside than expected.
-Driving dynamics are also satisfying if not wholly rewarding, especially with the more potent version of the turbocharged four-cylinder engine, which Audi calls the 45 TFSI.
-While the upcoming third-generation Q5 won't stray far from the current model's successful recipe, it leaps forward technologically, and Audi will wrap it in more expressive design and detailing.
-If you think that's worth waiting for, we recommend doing so.
-Everyone else should watch for appealing lease deals as the second-gen Q5 approaches the finish line, and read our Expert Rating to learn more about it.
+While the new third-generation Q5 doesn't stray far from the current model's successful recipe, it leaps forward technologically, and Audi wraps it in more expressive design and detailing.
+Read our new Q5 First Drive article for more information.
+It's a better Q5 in most ways, but the old Q5 still has appeal, especially if you're looking to get the best deal on dealer lots in 2025.

 Competitors to consider

-Instead of waiting for the next-generation Q5 to go on sale, you could explore some of this Audi's competitors.
-Our three favorites in the small luxury SUV segment include the value-rich Acura RDX, the elegant Genesis GV70 and the sophisticated Mercedes-Benz GLC.
+We do recommend exploring some of this Audi's competitors.
+Our three favorites in the small luxury SUV segment are the value-rich Acura RDX, the elegant Genesis GV70 and the sophisticated Mercedes-Benz GLC.
 BMW has a redesigned X3 on sale too, and while its styling represents an acquired taste, the powertrains and touchscreen interface are more advanced than what you'll find in the Audi.

 Edmunds Expert Rating